 Under Title XI of the Balanced Budget Act of 1997 (BBA), Public Law 105-33, as amended, the U.S. Department of the Treasury (Treasury Department) and the District of Columbia (D.C. or District) Government share responsibility for payment and administration of Plan benefits.
-Generally, the Treasury Department is responsible for paying benefits attributable to service accrued by a Plan Member on or before June 30, 1997, pursuant to the Plan provisions in place on June 30, 1997 (referred to as the Frozen Plan).
+Generally, the Treasury Department is responsible for paying benefits attributable to service accrued by a Plan Member on or before June 30, 1997, pursuant to the Plan provisions in place on June 29, 1997 (referred to as the Frozen Plan).
 The District is responsible for paying benefits attributable to service accrued after June 30, 1997, in accordance with the Plan provisions after June 30, 1997 (referred to as the Replacement Plan).
 The District of Columbia Retirement Board (DCRB) serves as the Benefits Administrator for both the Frozen Plan and the Replacement Plan.
+Both the Treasury Department and DCRB have final authority over their respective benefits payments.